Welcome Back!

 It is also a chance to celebrate girls’ achievements, promote empowerment, and advocate for the fulfilment of human rights for girls around the globe.

-In celebration of International Day of the Girl Child, we’re taking a moment to pause and reflect on what the day means, and how you can mark the occasion yourself.
+Despite significant gains in girls’ rights, progress has been uneven and far from equitable.
+To mark International Day of the Girl Child, we’re taking a moment to pause and reflect on what the day means, the achievements we’ve made in girls rights and what more can be done to create a more equitable world.

 What is the origin of International Day of the Girl Child?